paynito/elfeed/README.md

 # Elfeed Emacs Web Feed Reader

+## This is the Elfeed Colemak Keybindings Fork

 Elfeed is an extensible web feed reader for Emacs, supporting both Atom and RSS.
 It requires Emacs 24.3 and is available for download from [MELPA](http://melpa.milkbox.net/) or